BerkErdgn/TvSeriesApp/README.md

 # Tv Series App (Level 1)
 In this application, I display TV shows from tvmaze.
 It is a very useful tool for TV viewers because it is an application that provides information about TV shows.
 This app helps users better understand TV shows and discover new ones.

 Then I developed this application further.
-For Level 2 app -> https://github.com/BerkErdgn/TvSeriesApp-Level-2
+For [Tv Series App(Level 2) ](https://github.com/BerkErdgn/TvSeriesApp-Level-2)

 ## Technologies Used